BohdanBykov/gha-optimizer/README.md

 - **Development testing**: Test AI response handling without affecting reports

 The generated file contains the raw JSON response with all optimization recommendations as returned by the AI.

+## 📚 Documentation-Driven Analysis

+GHA-Optimizer uses a unique approach to ensure accurate and consistent AI recommendations:

+### Version-Aligned Documentation
+- **Comprehensive Patterns**: All optimization patterns are packaged with the tool for consistent access
+- **Version Control**: Documentation versions match tool releases for consistency
+- **AI Reference**: The AI analyzer loads packaged documentation to guide analysis
+- **Pattern Specificity**: Each pattern includes confidence guidelines and impact calculations

+### Benefits of This Approach
+- **Consistent Results**: Same workflows analyzed with same tool version produce identical recommendations
+- **Transparent Logic**: All optimization patterns are documented and auditable
+- **Reduced Hallucination**: AI follows specific documented patterns rather than general knowledge
+- **Version Safety**: Tool updates include corresponding documentation updates

+### Pattern Categories
+- **High-Impact**: Dependency caching, parallelization, Docker optimization
+- **Medium-Impact**: Conditional execution, artifact optimization, environment setup
+- **Confidence Scoring**: Clear guidelines for 0.2-1.0 confidence ranges

+This ensures that recommendations are not only accurate but also reproducible and trustworthy.

 ## 🔧 Configuration